gravitational/careers/challenges/cloud/challenge.md

 ### Server

+* HTTP API to retrieve the replica count of a given Kubernetes Deployment
+* HTTP API to set the replica count of a given Kubernetes Deployment
+* HTTP API to get the list of available Deployments in the underlying Kubernetes cluster
+* HTTP health check verifying Kubernetes connectivity
 * Extend the API to support a difference between desired and current state
 * Extend the Server to support the ability to show the differences between desired and current state
 * Secure the endpoint with mTLS

 ### Automation

+* Ability to build the server conveniently in a Docker container
+* Ability to run the server conveniently
+* Ability to execute tests against a locally configured Kubernetes config
+* GitHub Actions for every commit: ensuring the software builds, tests pass, and verify code quality
 * Build Releases of the API Server
 * Produce Docker images fit for production

 ### Deployment

+* Create a helm chart for the service
 * Deploy Releases of the API Server to a Kubernetes cluster (and possible dependencies)
 * Upgrade Releases of the API Server to a Kubernetes cluster (and possible dependencies)